dkharazi/oldnotes/bayesian_inference/09_mcmc.md

 ## General Description of the MCMC algorithm
 1. Generate a random parameter value to consider, and continue to generate random parameter values for many iterations (this is the Monte Carlo part)
-2. Compute the posterior (joint) probability of observing the pair of randomly-generated parameter values (this is the Bayes theorem part)
+2. Compute the posterior (joint) probability of observing the pair of randomly-generated parameter values by combining the prior and lilelihood distributions (this is the Bayes theorem part)
 3. Determine if the randomly-generated parameter value is better than the previous better value (this is the Metropolis-Hastings part, or some other method for evaluation)
 4. If the pair of randomly-generated parameter values is better than the last one, then it is added to the chain of parameter values (this is the Markov chain part)